 The thing is, none of us will ever know all aspects of candidates' or clients' lives.
 We don't know everything, or everyone, that's influencing their decisions.
 We don't know if they'll have an experience that changes their view of the opportunity.

 When using social media to recruit, it's essential that you focus on building relationships rather than just filling the job at hand.
 There's more power in social media than one-off transactions.

 What was once a popular blog with a plan to grow into a business, is now this incredible information hub for all recruiters, business owners, and startups to learn how to use social media effectively for achieving their goals—whatever they may be.

 Since becoming part of the Social-Hire team, I’ve learned so much more than I did before and continue to grow every day because Social-Hire.com’s constantly evolving.

 We’re always looking at our audience and thinking about ways we can help them get to where they want to go.
 From the day I started, that’s been the backbone of the business.

 We host webinars on different recruitment and marketing topics.
 Our blog now shares original insights from over 250 guest bloggers.
 We even have a training program now that people can sign up for to learn the approaches and strategies we use ourselves without breaking the bank.

-If you’ve been having your own struggles with social media, give our "Unfair Advantage" training program a try.
+If you’ve been having your own struggles with social media, give our "training program a try.
 We’d love to help you break through any social media marketing barriers that may be holding your business back.

 Back to Recruitment blogs